 With regard to paragraph 1 and 3 we suggest the following amendments:

+“1.
+During the search, the protection of the family members and relatives should be ensured by the competent authorities at all times, regardless of the level of involvement that the family members and relatives choose to have in the search.
+Persons who, in the course of the search and/or investigation, give testimony or statements should benefit from specific protection measures and relevant legislation should be provided to this effect.”

+…

-1. During the search, the protection of the family members and relatives should be ensured by the competent authorities at all times, regardless of the level of involvement that the family members and relatives choose to have in the search.
-Persons who, in the course of the search and/or investigation, give testimony or statements should benefit from specific protection measures 3.
-The officials responsible for the search should take into account the risks to mental health that persons who search for disappeared relatives may face, such as those stemming from the discovery of the fate of a family member or from frustration at not uncovering any information.
-During the search for, and location, recovery, identification and handover of, the disappeared person, the authority in charge of the search shall offer psychosocial support to the family members or guarantee that it may be provided by other entities.
+3. The officials responsible for the search should take into account the risks to mental health that persons who search for disappeared relatives may face, such as those stemming from the discovery of the fate of a family member or from frustration at not uncovering any information.
+During the search for, and location, recovery, identification and handover of, the disappeared person, the authority in charge of the search shall offer psychosocial support or guarantee that it may be provided by other entities, to the family members, to witnesses (if necessary) as well as to the staff of the authorities working on the matter.
+Psychological support should also be offered after the handover of the disappeared person to help the family at the stage of closure.

 We strongly believe that a framework (which makes the process of giving testimony for the purposes of the investigation more secure, comfortable and less mentally burdensome for those giving testimony) may encourage persons to offer any information they may have.